Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 Scammers on social media and fake profiles

-As a potential host or guest, be careful when searching for someone on social media, as it’s all too easy to create a fake profile, stealing someone else’s pictures to make it look genuine.
+As a potential sponsor or guest, be careful when searching for someone on social media, as it’s all too easy to create a fake profile, stealing someone else’s pictures to make it look genuine.
 The group admins of the Facebook groups mentioned here do try and share details of fake profiles but they can’t pick up on all of them.
 Be especially careful about handing over any personal data such as passport details.
 See Ukraine Visa Scams for more information.

 These two excellent Facebook group admins are willing to review a person’s Facebook profile to tell you if they seem genuine – contact them by Facebook Messenger to request a review: